SAIKIRANN226/AWS_DevOps_Notes/Terraform/Session-33.md

 - If you feel slow while doing terraform commands like init, plan, apply in gitbash.
 It may be because of vpn.
   So disconnect vpn and try.
-- And incase if your Private ec2 like mongodb is unable to connect in super putty that means you dint given ami_id, while creating instance and bydefault it is trying to take "aws-linux"
+- And incase if your Private ec2 like mongodb is unable to connect in super putty that means you dint given ami_id, while creating instances and bydefault it is trying to take "aws-linux"